aphipps6/pfu-experiment/README.md

 # Setting Up Local App Engine Development Server

+Initial requirements: You must have Python 3.11 installed, as well as Java 21 or later.

 ## 1. Extract the application
 After downloading the repository, extract the files to your desired location:
 ```bash